codio-content/HTML_and_CSS_II-Margins_padding_and_the_box_model/.guides/content/Margins-3d68.md

 margin-left: <width> ;
 ```

-If you only one to set one side at a time, you can use the above version.
-It's practical when you just want to set one value to a certain width and all the other to zero.
+If you only want to set one side at a time, you can use the above version.
+It’s practical when you just want to set one value to a certain width and all the others to zero.